sensorium/phelix/README.md

 Generates random presets for Helix processors, and enables you to mutate your own presets to search for unusual sounds.

-Warning!
-I can't guarantee it won't brick your Helix.
+__*Warning!*__  I can't guarantee it won't brick your Helix.
 But it hasn't wrecked mine yet.

 ## Prerequisites

 Install Python.
 Python 3 works for me.
-You probably need to install a few extras, when phelix fails... hopefully the output will let you know what's missing.
+You might need to install a few extras, if phelix fails... hopefully the output will let you know what's missing.
 Phelix works with Helix firmware 3.71, tested with a Helix LT.